 A leading motorcycle manufacturer hosts an annual party for their employees and customers, using a number of TGI food service products all imprinted with the motorcycle logo.
 What a special way to say thanks for a great year.

 A small-town automotive dealer celebrated their 50th anniversary of being in business with a cocktail and hors d’oeuvre reception.
 Customers, friends, family and the mayor all filled the showroom to honor the milestone.
-To complement the festive event, colored napkins with a Gold Foil imprint, matching cups and Party Plates were imprinted with the dealership’s original logo and the years in business.
-The items not only enhanced the celebration, but the Party Plate made it very easy for guests to mingle, shake hands and eat at the event.
+To complement the festive event, colored napkins with a Gold Foil imprint and matching cups were imprinted with the dealership’s original logo and the years in business.

 Fundraising can be a great moneymaker, and paper napkins printed with a local historic site and picture can make the local community proud that they are part of the promotion.
 The imprinted napkins can be put in poly bags of a custom count.
 This gives the look of a high perceived value for the fundraising group.